LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 non-digit was found, so if there are any characters at all, they are all digits.
 There are
 *one or more* digits as long as the string length is *positive*.
-Again we do not need an ``if`` statement for a check.
-Look in the full code for the function:
+Again we do *not* need an |if-else| statement to check the length and set the Boolean result.
+Look in the full
+code for the function:

 .. literalinclude:: ../source/examples/check_digits2/check_digits2.cs